+What does flame retardant fabrics mean?
 Flame retardant fabrics are textiles that are naturally more resistant to fire than other material.
-This is because they have been treated with chemicals or because of a special fireproofing procedure in the manufacture of the fibres.
+This is because they have been treated with chemicals or because of a special fireproofing procedure in the manufacture of the fibers.
 Fire retardant fabrics inhibit, suppress, or delay the production of flames and prevent the spread of fire.

 The weight and weave of a fabric can affect its reaction to fire and the speed with which it ignites and burns.
 Flame retardant fabric is woven tight, which makes it more difficult to burn.
 Another factor is the design of the fabric surface which also affects flammability.
 Long, loose, fluffy pile surface fabrics are more likely to burn than hard, tight surface fabrics.